Theomat/ProgSynth/README.md

 The advantage of "classic" algorithms are their theoretical guarantees.
 But many new deep learning based methods have emerged, they provide a tremendous efficiency but lose almost all theoretical guarantees.
-ProgSynth provides already implemented algorithms that combine both approaches to get the best of both worlds: speed and guarantees!
+DeepSynth2 provides already implemented algorithms that combine both approaches to get the best of both worlds: speed and guarantees!

 ### A Scalable Framework